 One of the most important factors during navigation is speed.
 Without it the aircraft would not get anywhere.
 Aircraft speed measured in relation to the air mass it flies in is called airspeed.
 The movement over ground is influenced by the wind and called groundspeed and this is what you need for navigation, time and fuel calculations.

-Even airspeed is not what it looks, as aircraft performance is related to changes in the atmosphere (air density) which all have their influence on these factors.
+Even airspeed is not what it looks like, as aircraft performance is related to changes in the atmosphere (air density) which have their influence on these factors.

 Airspeed is measured by the pitot static system, but as air density varies with temperature and pressure influenced by local weather, this has its effects on the aircraft and engine.

-As aircraft performance is related to standard atmosphere (ISA) so we need to convert indicated airspeed to get true airspeed (ISA speed) for our calculations.
+Aircraft performance is measured and compared to standard atmospheric (ISA) circumstances, there is a need to convert indicated airspeed to obtain true airspeed (ISA speed) for our calculations.

-The pilot can use this converted speed for performance calculations and navigation.
-And on this page we explain the different speeds the pilot is dealing with and what factors he/she need to take into account for his navigation plan and take off / landing calculations.
+The pilot can use this converted speed for performance calculations, navigation and fuel consumption.
+And on this page we explain the different speeds the pilot is dealing with and what factors he or she need to take into account for his navigation plan and take off / landing calculations.